Simona de Silvestro: IndyCar

 De Silvestro competed full-time in the IndyCar Series for HVM Racing for the 2010 season.
 On 22 May 2010, she qualified in the 22nd position for the 2010 Indianapolis 500.
 She finished the race in 14th position, and earned Indianapolis 500 Rookie of the Year honors.
 She suffered a burned right hand after a fiery crash at the Firestone 550 at Texas Motor Speedway on 5 June 2010.
 Her team strongly criticized IndyCar Series safety officials for their response to that accident.
-For the season, de Silvestro started 17 races, finished ten, and recorded two top-10 finishes, with a best finish of eighth at Mid-Ohio.
-She finished 19th overall in the series standings and was runner-up to Alex Lloyd for rookie of the year honors.
+For the season, de Silvestro started 17 races, finished ten, and recorded two top-ten finishes, with a best finish of eighth at Mid-Ohio.
+She finished nineteenth overall in the series standings and was runner-up to Alex Lloyd for rookie of the year honors.

-The 2011 season began with fourth- and ninth-place finishes at St. Petersburg and Barber; however the next race, at Long Beach, was not as successful: she started 18th and finished 20th.
+The 2011 season began with fourth- and ninth-place finishes at St. Petersburg and Barber; however the next race, at Long Beach, was not as successful: she started eighteenth and finished twentieth.
 At the next race, the São Paulo Indy 300, an accident between her and Hélio Castroneves put her nine laps down, after the race was postponed to the next morning due to severe rain conditions.
-She started 13th and finished 20th, nine laps down, but recorded the fastest lap of the race.
+She started thirteenth and finished twentieth, nine laps down, but recorded the fastest lap of the race.

 She received second degree burns on her right hand and superficial burns on her left hand in a crash during practice for the 2011 Indianapolis 500 on 19 May.
 The crash, which sent her car sailing into the catch fence before flipping and landing on its left tires, was caused by a mechanical failure in the left rear of her No. 78 Dallara-Honda.
 On 21 May, using her backup car, she qualified 24th for the race with a four-lap average of 224.392 mph.

 After a crash at the Milwaukee Mile during qualifying, de Silvestro was cleared to drive in the race, but withdrew after experiencing dizziness and impaired vision.
 At the next race, in Iowa, she was not cleared to compete, due to continuing dizziness.

 De Silvestro missed round 13 of the season at Sonoma, after being refused entry to the United States.
 De Silvestro said she did not know why she was turned away.
-She finished 20th overall in the 2011 series standings.
+She finished twentieth overall in the 2011 series standings.